SuperChrim/SuperChrim/Th19Balance/ReadMe.txt

 System:
  - Bullet count is now capped at 1200 to prevent slowdown in some situations
- - Spirits no longer spawn during bombs
+ - Beast spirits no longer spawn during bombs
  - Decision victory now prioritizes Boss attacks sent before Ex attacks sent if both players have the same number of lives remaining

 Th19BugFixes: